ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/java-gc-tuning/_index.md

 minutes_to_complete: 45

 who_is_this_for: This learning path is designed for Java developers aiming to optimize application performance on Arm-based servers.
 It is especially valuable for those migrating applications from x86-based to Arm-based instances.
-Here, you'll learn about essential garbage collection (GC) tuning parameters and how to adjust them to meet your specific performance needs.

 learning_objectives:
     - Understand the key differences among Java garbage collectors (GCs).
     - Monitor and interpret GC performance metrics.
-    - Adjust core parameters to optimize performance for your specific workload
+    - Adjust core parameters to optimize performance for your specific workload.

 prerequisites:
-    - Access to an Arm-based server
+    - An Arm based instance from a cloud service provider, or an on-premise Arm server.
-    - Basic understanding of Java
+    - Basic understanding of Java and [Java installed](/install-guides/java/) on your machine.
-    - Java installed on your system

 author_primary: Kieran Hejmadi

 ### Tags
 skilllevels: Introductory
-subjects: Java
+subjects: Performance and Architecture
 armips:
     - Neoverse
 tools_software_languages:
     - Java
 operatingsystems:
-    - AWS Linux
+    - Linux

 ### FIXED, DO NOT MODIFY